Richard W. Petersen, FACHE

 Peter W. Bates, M.D.

-Senior Vice President of Medical and Academic Affairs
+Senior Vice President of Academic Affairs & Chief Academic Officer

 Terri M. Cannan